chfoo/callfunc/README.md

 If you want to manually install the libraries on Windows, the libraries can be placed in a folder that is in the PATH environment variable.
 For example, if you have HashLink executable's folder in PATH, you can put the hdll there too.

 If you want to manually install the libraries on Linux/MacOS, it is standard practice to put the libraries in `/usr/local/lib`.
-(However, this may not work in all Linux distributions.)
-For more information, see the man page for dlopen(3).
+(However, this may not work in all Linux distributions.
+You can put a symlink in `/usr/lib` to the hdll using `ln -i -s /usr/local/lib/callfunc.hdll /usr/lib/`) For more information, see the man page for dlopen(3).

 When distributing your application, you should be using a software toolkit to produce an installer, a package for a distro's package manager, or a self-contained executable.